-07 Aug Is Your Hosted VoIP Phone System Recording Legally Compliant?
+07 Aug Is Your Hosted Cloud Phone System Recording Legally Compliant?

-One of the most important features of a hosted VoIP phone system is the ability to record incoming and outgoing calls for quality assurance, security, training, and record-keeping purposes.
+One of the most important features of a hosted cloud phone system is the ability to record incoming and outgoing calls for quality assurance, security, training, and record-keeping purposes.

 However, it’s even more important for businesses to ensure that they are complying with prevailing rules and laws, or else they may end up facing fines, lawsuits and reputation damage.